-There have been a lot of world-known surfers coming to the North of Spain because of the large amount of beaches on the coast where one can find the perfect waves to surf on - suitable for people all levels.
+There have been a lot of world-known surfers coming to the Northern coast to enjoy surf in Spain because of the large amount of beaches on the coast where one can find the perfect waves to surf on – suitable for people all levels.

 Starting in the Basque country, where the waves can go from 0.5 meters to 6 meters high, you’ll find surf spots like Punta Galea, Menakoz, Playa Gris, Orrua, Lemoiz, Matriku, Zarautz and the Zurriola beach in Donastia (an urban beach with an amazing surfer atmosphere where a lot of competitions are held).

 Above all of these, we can highlight the spectacular Mundaka waves at the source of the Ria Urdaibai that are recognized among the 10 best left handers in the world and the first in Europe.
 This is due to these waves reaching 4 meters high, forming a big tube that spreads about 400meters.
 For this reason, Mundaka has hosted on various occasions the ASP World Tour.
 They are only suitable for local and very experience surfers because the force of the waves is tremendous when they break against the shore.

 In Santander, the zone of Somo is worth mentioning because of its nice surfer atmosphere with multiple beaches – suitable for various surfing levels.
 Starting with the simplest: Langre and Loredo have waves that reach from a meter to a meter in a half for beginners and second is Santa Marina which has waves that can reach five meters when the weather is rough with winds from the east or northeast; this is why you would need more experience surfing – also because of the rocky seabed.

 Another well known place to practice surfing in Spain is in Cantabria, where you can find beautiful surf spots like Ajo, Noja, Santona and Suances with cliffs and impressive sceneries – only a few kilometers away from Santander.